Emmotes/ic_spoilers/docs/raistlin.md

     "id": 2621,
     "flavour_text": "",
     "description": {
-        "desc": "When Raistlin attacks and is at or above $health_percent_threshold% of his max health, he takes $damage_percent% of his max health as damage but deals 400% more damage with his attack."
+        "desc": "When Raistlin attacks and is at or above $health_percent_threshold% of his max health, he takes $damage_percent% of his max health as damage but deals $amount% more damage with his attack."
     },
     "effect_keys": [
         {